 39. Visit Flisvos Marina

 Known as the mega-yacht destination in Greece, stroll around this posh area for peaceful sea views, shopping, and eating.
-Shops include frozen yoghurt, a bookstore, and sportswear.
+Shops include frozen yogurt, a bookstore, and sportswear shop.
 Yacht renting services are also available for luxurious mariners.
 It's the enchanting view, however, that makes this place unforgettable!

 40. Visit an open-air cinema

-Open air cinemas have a long history in Greece and is a strong part of the local cultural entertainment.
-At the Thiseion Open Air Cinema, you can enjoy a movie with a snack, right under the Acropolis in full view.
-The atmosphere is magical during summer nights.
+Open air cinemas have a long history in Greece and are a strong part of the local cultural entertainment.
+At the Thiseion Open Air Cinema, you can enjoy a movie with a snack and the Acropolis in full view.
+The atmosphere is magical during the hot summer nights.